Skip to content

 Not all children with abdominal injuries have free fluid

-The management of solid organ injuries in the paediatric population is different
+The management of solid organ injuries in the paediatric population is different.

-Nearly all intra-abdominal injuries in children are managed conservatively and so accurate delineation is important.
-Finding free fluid on sonographic assessment does not mandate them going to theatre, even in the setting of haemodynamic instability.
-Operative management of hepatic injuries in children has been associated with higher mortality than a conservative approach.
+Nearly all intra-abdominal injuries in children are managed conservatively, so accurate delineation is important.
+Finding free fluid on sonographic assessment does not mandate going to theatre, even in the setting of haemodynamic instability.

 So what does this all mean?

-A positive FAST is helpful but a negative one…not so much.
+A positive FAST is helpful, but a negative one…not so much.

 What do I do?

 One has to be very wary when interpreting the literature surrounding FAST scans in paediatrics.
 All the scan tells you is that there is no free fluid.
-If the patient is haemodynamically stable and there is suspicion of an intra-abdominal injury then the patient should have a CT.
+If the patient is haemodynamically stable and there is suspicion of an intra-abdominal injury, then the patient should have a CT.

 Haemodynamically stable patients